 It’s also a good idea to steer clear of useless authentication methods.
 For instance, text messages are never going to be the best method.
 A simple CAPTCHA is also not good enough, as that will only prevent botnet attacks and other automated attacks.
 Biometric identification is the surest, but it isn’t practical for many instances.
 The use of a USB token is probably the best path here.

-As you might have guessed, hackers have come up with all sorts of ways to circumvent the authentication process.
+Now you know how attackers bypass modern two-factor authentication.
+As you might have guessed, they come up with all sorts of ways to circumvent the authentication process!
 When only two factors of ID are used, their job becomes a lot easier.
 That is why we recommend multi-factor authentication for any organization that has sensitive info to protect.
 If you would like to know more about how this technology can be deployed, feel free to call PCH Technologies at (856) 754-7500.